-In this day of weight loss camps and no-diet diets (think marketing campaigns of large diet companies), many of us may think we’ve given up dieting.
+In this day of weight loss camps and no-diet diets (think marketing campaigns of large diet companies and spas), many of us may think we’ve given up dieting.
 But we’re still counting calories or points, weighing ourselves frequently…and trying to cut back when we see our weights going in a direction we don’t want them to go.

 On the face of it, this may seem like a smart strategy to keep yourself healthy and happy.
 But the truth is, it may send you in the exact opposite direction than you want to go.
 Here’s why.

 Making Up for Overeating

 Say you overate yesterday, and decide that today, you’ll cut back to make up for it.
 You don’t skip breakfast because you know you’ll be too hungry later.
 But you do eat less.

 Mid-morning rolls around, and you’re quite hungry, but you decide to forgo eating because lunch is only a couple hours away.

 Lunch arrives and you choose a well-balanced salad with a light dressing.
 You feel satisfied after you finish, but in an hour, you feel hungry again.

 The day goes on, and you successfully make it through the day eating less.
 You’ve been a bit hungry all day but you feel good, knowing you are making up for yesterday’s overeating.